LOGBOOK enTRY GUIDANCE

 - SYLLABUS EXERCISES - Every exercise must be entered at least once.
-Even ground-based exercises like exercises 1, 2 and 11 should be mentioned as being covered in remarks section.
+Even ground-based exercises should be mentioned as being covered in remarks section.
 Avoid hyphenating blocks of exercises together unless already entered clearly beforehand.
 Signing after each flight is good practice, and could be crucial to a future application should a student relocate to another school.

-- CAPTAIN'S NAME - Dual training flights should always have Captain's name as instructor.
-Solo training flights should always have Captain's name as student.
-Partial, failed or completed General Skills Tests should always have Captain's name as Flight Examiner.
+- CAPTAIN'S NAME - Dual training flights should always have the instructor's name as Captain.
+Solo training flights should always have student's name as Captain.
+Partial, failed or completed General Skills Tests should always have Flight Examiner's name as Captain.

 - NAVIGATION - Navigation training should always be logged as exercise 18, even if other exercises (like 16b or 17b) were also covered.
 Cross-country exercises should state details of route, including total nautical miles covered, in the remarks section.